menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Brooklin - Sedgwick has relatively fewer families with younger children, and/or college students.
 Combined, this makes Brooklin - Sedgwick a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Brooklin - Sedgwick is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 As is often the case in a small town, Brooklin - Sedgwick doesn't have a public transportation system that people use for their commute.